vergoh/vnstat-docker/README.md

     docker exec vnstat vnstat -i br-20f8582bfc70 --add
     ```

-3. Notify the daemon

-    ```sh
-    docker exec vnstat killall -HUP vnstatd
-    ```
+3. The daemon will notice the change within 5 minutes and start monitoring the interface

 ## Troubleshooting

 - All images show `no data available` after the container has been started.
-  - The database write interval is 5 minutes so it will take 5 minutes for the initial data to become available.
+  - The database write interval is 5 minutes so it will take up to 5 minutes for the initial data to become available.

 - Is the container running?